-We intend to look closely at reserves located in the Western Ukraine and South-Eastern Poland (Carpathian fordeep) and Eastern Ukraine (Donetsk-Dniepro depression).
+We intend to look closely at reserves located in the Western Ukraine (which we believe is more stable than Eastern Ukraine due to the distance from the Russian border) and South-Eastern Poland (Carpathian fordeep).
 In the former there are numerous fragmented but shallow fields, including conventional and shale properties; in the latter, old fields are complemented with the potential for tight sands and deep gas.
 Another area of potential interest is Odessa region, from onshore fields to offshore properties in the Black Sea that are scattered across the Romanian border.